Coyotl Inahual (MH667r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Coyotl Inahual (“Coyote’s Nahual” or “Coyote’s Shape-Shifting Animal Spirit”) is attested here as a man’s name.
+This black-line drawing of the simplex glyph for the personal name Coyotl Inahual (“Coyote’s Nahual” or “Coyote’s Shape-Shifting Animal Spirit”) is attested here as a man’s name.
 The glyph shows the head of a coyote in profile, facing toward the viewer’s right.
 This animal head (the nahualli) is sitting on the head of the tribute payer who has this name.
 The coyote’s tongue is long and protruding.
-His ears have shading that gives them three dimensionality.
+His ears have shading that gives them three dimensionality, showing European artistic influence.
 His coat is textured.

 Description, Credit: